bards/Epic.NET/_posts/2013-04-18-stupidity-considered-harmful.markdown

 Indeed, one of our heros once stated:

-> The act of writing a unit test is more an act of design than of verification.
+<blockquote>The act of writing a unit test is more an act of design than of verification.</blockquote>

 Unfortunatly, while moving from an [A.S.S.][ass] to a [Super Senior Agile Software Craftman][craftmanship], [he forgot][pragmatics] the [why][swwhy].